umee-network/umee/x/metoken/README.md

 The fee to be applied for the swap or the redemption will be dynamic and based on the deviation from the `target_allocation` of an asset and its current allocation in the Index.
-The fee will be transferred to the `metoken` module reserves.
+The fee will be transferred to the `metoken` fee receiver address and its usage will be determined in the future.
 The formula for calculating the dynamic fee is as follows:

 ``` makefile
 dynamic_fee = balanced_fee + [allocation_delta_percentage * (balanced_fee / 100)]